privacy-tech-lab/gpc-android/README.md

 # gpc-android

 This repo contains code and documentation for implementing GPC on Android.
 Google is exploring an alternative to Apple Inc.’s new anti-tracking feature, the latest sign that the internet industry is slowly embracing user privacy, according to people with knowledge of the matter.
-We hope to examine:
-- How are the GPC and Google’s AdID opt-out supposed to affect apps’ data practices?
-- How do the GPC signal and Google’s AdID opt-out affect apps’ data flow on the latest Android?
-- What happens to the AdID?
-- What countermeasures do apps take?
-Using other unique AdIDs (e.g. Facebook, Amazon)?
 Contact us with any questions or comments at sebastian@privacytechlab.org.

 The repo contains the following